Packed with a ton of night photography-specific features, I’m here to tell you why the Pentax K-1 is truly the king of night photography cameras.

 I’ll highlight those features plus more to explain why I believe the K-1 is the only near-perfect choice for night photography.

-At the time of writing, the Pentax K-1 Mk1 sells below $1,800.
+At the time of writing, the Pentax K-1 Mark II sells below $1,800.
 That price makes it one of the less expensive full-frame cameras on the market.
-For comparison, refurbished Nikon D750s still sell for over $1,000 and other cameras on B&H’s list are well over $3,000 for the bodies alone.
+By comparison, a refurbished Nikon D750s still sells for over $1,000, and other cameras on B&H’s list are well over $3,000 for the bodies alone.

 Night photography is an expensive hobby.
-Sturdy tripods, fast lenses, tracking mounts, night sky filters, astro modifications, and pro-grade camera bodies, amongst other things, can all empty your wallet very quickly.
+Sturdy tripods, fast lenses, tracking mounts, night sky filters, astro modifications, and pro-grade camera bodies can all empty your wallet very quickly.